jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 directly from Inner Light (or Science), and can dispense with the need of that *pshaww* religious stuff, but consider that perhaps *the rest of us*, like this poor writer, benefits from such guidance.
-That would seem to imply that antiracism is would be an important point of emphasis for religions - not only because of its evident evil, but because racist behavior comes from an inheritently negative and venal place.
+That would seem to imply that antiracism should be an important point of emphasis for religions - not only because of its evident evil, but because racist behavior comes from an inheritently negative and venal place.

 Unfortunately, religious authorities have done an especially bad job on this in the past.
 Baha'i authority Shoghi Effendi noted the damage done to Christian belief by efforts in the early 20th century to conform church teachings with their parishoner's own odious racial